 Abstract shapes, colors, and imagery add a modern and fresh persona to the book and to the event itself.
 This lookbook helps the event transcend the traditional charity dinner, making it something so much more — a celebration of the arts.

 The tangible nature of this design makes it stick with the viewer in a lasting way, promoting the creativity and the power of art and the cause itself.
 And not just that — attendees can actually take this piece home to cherish and remember — further perpetuating that creativity and the importance of art in general.

 This design is wearing a lot of hats, but that only makes it even better to interact with.

 13. VR Fest

-A synthetic color palette of blues, violets, pinks and greens add depth and excitement to this poster designs, standing out and creating an atmosphere of creative ingenuity and innovation that perfectly matches with the technological feel of the event.
+A synthetic color palette of blues, violets, pinks, and greens adds depth and excitement to this poster design, standing out and creating an atmosphere of creative ingenuity and innovation that perfectly matches the technological feel of the event.